DeadFlamingo/shadowrocket-rules/README.md

 ### Special thanks to：
-#### Rating is not in a particular order, if there are any omissions, please remind to add：
+#### Rating is not in a particular order, if there are any omissions, please remind to add

 * [@ddgksf2013](https://github.com/ddgksf2013)